MarcosTulioSDLV/PACMAN/README.md

 I developed a Pacman clone made in Unity.

-THE RESOURCES USED HAVE BEEN DOWNLOAD FROM:
+THE RESOURCES USED HAVE BEEN DOWNLOAD FROM THE NEXTS LINKS:

 Sprites:
 https://github.com/vilbeyli/Pacman